-Reverse mortgage counseling is a mandatory part of the reverse mortgage application process and is typically completed just before or after completing an application for a reverse mortgage.
-Reverse mortgage counseling can be done over the phone with one of the national counseling agencies or it can be done face-to-face with a regional agency.3.
-Appraisal
+Reverse mortgage counseling is a mandatory part of the reverse mortgage application process and is typically completed just before completing an application for a reverse mortgage.
+Reverse mortgage counseling can be done over the phone with one of the national counseling agencies or it can be done face-to-face with a regional agency.

 An appraisal is ordered through a certified appraisal management company (AMC).
 The appraiser schedules a time at your convenience to inspect the property.
 The appraiser completes the report then sends it to the AMC.
 The Reverse Mortgage Lender has no control over, nor can influence, the value of the home.
 The appraisal value is determined strictly by the appraiser.

 Upon completion of the conditions the loan is ready to close.
 All reverse mortgages have a 3 day right of recission.
 You will have 3 days after the signing to change your mind and close the loan.
 After the recission period, funds are dispersed to the method you disclosed at the closing.

 If you have anymore question, please contact us